 “Oh, you know, stay up to date on fashion.
 But that’s like super-easy since we spend all our time in the market anyway.
-And it’d be great to have you if we ever do seminars again.”
+It’d be great to have you if we ever do seminars again.”

 “Great!
 I, Quinn Morgendorffer, formally accept you, Treads-on-Ferns, as the fourth member of the Fashion Club!”